genotoul-bioinfo/dgenies/src/dgenies/md/INSTALL.md

 Required.

-Defines how much threads to use for this tool.
+Defines how many threads to use for this tool.
 Set it in the `threads` property for local executions, and the `threads_cluster` property for cluster execution (if different from the local one).

 #### Max memory